 The Arctic Ocean's seasonal weather is unlike any other OCS oil and gas operating area in the United States.
-Even during the summer months, when sea ice is at its lowest extent, there is the potential for ice, dense fog, storms, high winds and waves, and freezing temperatures.
+Even during the summer months, when sea ice is at its lowest extent, there is the potential for ice, dense fog, storms, high winds and waves, and freezing temperatures.8

-Vessel icing from sea spray, as seen here on the NOAA research ship Miller Freeman, is the primary reason vessels leave the Arctic in October.
+Vessel icing from sea spray, as seen here on the NOAA research ship Miller Freeman, is a hazard for marine operations in high latitudes.